atilaromero/k8s_gitops_localdev/README.md

 4. Make ArgoCD watch the local repo

-Hereafter, any application to be installed in k8s should be added by modifying the local repo and using `argocd app sync argocd_apps`
+Hereafter, any application to be installed in k8s should be added by modifying the local repo.

 ## Requirements